-- The key issues the Council is planning to address. - The Council's vision and mission, and the community outcomes. - The services the Council plans to provide and to what level. - What key projects are proposed to be undertaken and when they are planned to occur. - How much Council plans to spend on its activities, services or projects.
+- Information on the consultation undertaken as part of the process of finalising this Plan. - The key issues the Council is planning to address. - The Council's vision and mission, and the community outcomes. - The services the Council plans to provide and to what level. - What key projects are proposed to be undertaken and when they are planned to occur. - How much Council plans to spend on its activities, services or projects.